Eronponce/Eronponce/README.md

-# About [Eron] 🌟
+# About Eron 🌟

-Eron is a dynamic and passionate individual with a diverse range of skills and experiences.
-With a background in Research at Unifil and Tutor at Unifil, he brings a unique perspective and a strong work ethic to any project. 💪
+Eron is 20 years old and is a dynamic and passionate individual with a diverse range of skills and experiences.
+With a background in Researcher and Tutor at Unifil, he brings a unique perspective and a strong work ethic to any project. 💪

 ## Professional Experience 💼